 Tennis and badminton had been popular lawn games since medieval times, so this game was a part of the public consciousness.
-Though no single individual receives credit for the “invention” of table tennis, most historians agree that it spread quickly after someone improvised a miniature version of the full-scale lawn game when inclement weather kept tennis players indoors.
+Though no single individual receives credit for the “invention” of table tennis, most historians agree that it spread after someone improvised a miniature version of the full-scale lawn game when inclement weather kept tennis players indoors.

 Flim-flam, whiff-whaff, and gossima were all early names for table tennis in table tennis history until John Jacques introduced the game to the English masses with the appealing name of Ping Pong.
-This catchy name, which imitated the sounds of the ball striking the table and the calfskin paddles, helped the game soar to popularity.
+This catchy name, which imitated the ball’s sounds striking the table and the calfskin paddles, helped the game soar to popularity.

 The Celluloid Ball